 Concept Occurrence Percentages

-Concept occurrence tables show what percentage of the collection’s records contain the dialect definition for that concept.
-The visualization sis comprised of rows for each collection and columns for each recommendation concept.
-The first three rows show totals for all DataOne collections, all EML collections, and all CSDGM collections.
+Concept occurrence tables show the percentage of each collection’s records that contain the content for each concept.
+The tables include rows for each collection and columns for each recommendation concept.
+The first three rows show totals for all DataONE collections, all EML collections, and all CSDGM collections.
 The collections are arranged by decreasing size for each dialect (EML above the dark line and CSDGM below).
 The columns are arranged by decreasing average completeness.
 Cells contain a color or a percentage with the following meanings:

 Green means every record in the collection contains the concept.

-Yellow represents 0%,a concept that the dialect contains but is not in any record in the member node’s collection.
+Yellow represents a concept that the dialect contains but is not in any record in the collection.

-Red represents a concept that is not contained in any record in the collection.
-Furthermore, the concept is not included within the collection dialect.
+Red represents a concept that is not included within the collection dialect.

 The percentage is the % of records in the sample set that contain each concept.